pranav-ap/blog/content/posts/graphql.md

   text: String!
 }
 ```

 The core building block within a schema is the **type**.
 Types provide a wide-range of functionality within a schema, including the ability to:

-1. Define data structures, including creating relationships between them.
+1. Define data structures and the relationships between them
-1. Define which data fetching and manipulation operations can be executed by the client.
+1. Define which data fetching and manipulation operations can be executed by the client

-In the above example, `Post` is a `type` and `title: String!` is a `field`.
+In the above example, `Post` is a type and `title: String!` is a field.

-A type that contains one or more fields is called an `ObjectType`.
-On the other hand `title` is a `ScalarType` String.
+A type that contains one or more fields is called an **ObjectType**.
+On the other hand `title` is a **ScalarType** String.

 GraphQL comes with a set of scalar types out of the box: